VWA: Serving Victoria Since 1897

 Wed., March 25, 2 p.m.: “The Women in Tom Thomson's Life,” (illustrated), with Angie Littlefield, author of Tom Thomson's Fine Kettle of Friends.

 Wed., April 15, 11:40 a.m. for 12 noon: Annual Luncheon with Guest Speaker Irene Poetranto, senior researcher, Citizen Lab: “Citizen Lab: What, Why and What Now?”
-Tickets and price available in February.
+Cost is $35 per person.
 Please purchase tickets and order vegetarian and gluten-free lunches by April 6.
 Unfortunately, we can accommodate only those with luncheon tickets.

 To contact the VWA, e-mail: email@example.com